-In you senior year a monthly newsletter will be posted in Google Classroom and on the Guidance webpage, as well as be available in hard copy in the Guidance Office.
+In your senior year a monthly newsletter will be posted in Google Classroom and on the School Counseling webpage, as well as be available in hard copy in the School Counseling Office.

 Junior Parent Conferences

-If parents/guardians of Juniors need a Junior Parent Conference, please contact the Counseling Office and speak with support staff to schedule a phone or Google Meet appointment during school hours.
-JPC’s are meetings designed to continue the work counselors have begun with students towards their post-high school planning.
-Please note that the focus of a JPC does not necessarily have to be on the college process, as some students and families may also be exploring options related to enrolling in a trade program, going into the workforce, taking a gap year or enrolling in the military.
+If parents/guardians of Juniors would like a Junior Parent Conference, please contact the School Counseling Office and speak with support staff to schedule an in-person, phone or Google Meet appointment during school hours.
+JPC’s are highly encouraged and are meetings designed to continue the work counselors have begun with students towards their post-high school planning.
+Please note that the focus of a JPC does not necessarily have to be on the college process, as some students and families may also be exploring options related to enrolling in a trade program, going into the workforce, taking a gap year or enlisting in the military.

 College Open Houses

-Under normal circumstances there is no better way to get a feel for a college than to visit in person.
-With continued COVID-19 restrictions on college campuses, visiting still presents as a challenge for students.
-Most colleges are offering in-person campus tours and information sessions, however, the majority of them have included virtual events.
+There is no better way to get a feel for a college than to visit in person.
+Colleges are offering in-person campus tours, information sessions and open houses now, as well as virtual.
 When planning your “visits” it is best to utilize the college’s website as the main source of information.

 College Admission Counselors Visit LHS/WPHS in the Fall

-College representatives will be visiting LHS/WPHS in the Fall but it is too soon to determine whether they will be virtual or in-person.
-In order to attend this visit (virtual or in-person), you will need to register through Naviance no later than one day prior to the visit.
-Once we approach the Fall, it is recommended that you frequently access the district’s Naviance Student webpage to get the most up-to-date list of rep visits.
-The link to Naviance is located on the district Guidance & Counseling web page (www.lakelandschools.org, click Departments, Guidance, Post Secondary Planning-College, Naviance Student, select WPHS or LHS, and choose your user type to log-in.)
+College representatives will be visiting LHS/WPHS in the fall.
+In order to attend this visit, you will need to register through Naviance no later than one day prior to the visit.
+Once we approach the fall, it is recommended that you frequently access the district’s Naviance Student webpage to get the most up-to-date list of college visits.
+The link to Naviance is located on the district School Counseling web page (www.lakelandschools.org, click Departments, School Counseling, Post Secondary Planning-College, Naviance Student, select WPHS or LHS, and choose your user type to log-in.)

-“Guidance” web page at www.lakelandschools.org, Departments, Guidance, Post Secondary Planning-College, Naviance Student.
+“School Counseling” web page at www.lakelandschools.org, Departments, School Counseling, Post Secondary Planning-College, Naviance Student.